shirok420/spring-monorepo-sample/README.md

 - Java 17
 - Spring Boot 3.1.5
 - Spring Data JPA
-- SQLite Database
+- SQLite Database (local development)
+- MySQL 8.0 Database (Docker environment)
 - Gradle (Multi-project build)
 - Lombok
 - Docker & Docker Compose

-## Database
+## Database Configuration

-The project uses SQLite as the database for simplicity.
+The project uses a dual database configuration:

+1. **Local Development**: SQLite is used for simplicity during local development.
 The database file will be created automatically in the root directory when the application starts.

+2. **Docker Environment**: MySQL 8.0 is used when running with Docker Compose.
+This provides a more production-like environment with a separate database service.

+This dual configuration allows for simple local development while still providing a more robust database solution for deployment scenarios.

 ## Getting Started